• Welcome In!

 What I Enjoyed About the Book

 I’ll start with things I enjoyed about this book.
-I liked several of the female characters including Ellen, her sister-in-law Adair, and Duncan’s sister who is a nun.
-These are all spunky women and I really appreciated them.
+I liked several of the female characters including Ellen, her sister-in-law Adair, and Duncan’s sister who’s a nun.
+They’re all spunky women and I really appreciated them.

 I appreciated that Duncan and Ellen’s relationship developed over time and through friendship.
 They know each other for almost a year before they’re wed and begin their sexual relationship.
 There was a natural and realistic progression to their growing feelings for each other.